-Moving with kids can be a little like assembling a jigsaw puzzle.
+Moving with children can be a little like assembling a jigsaw puzzle.
 A little perspective and patience is needed for you to fit all the pieces together, as well as allowing plenty of time for transition and adjustment.
-Here are a few tips to make your next move a smooth one for your kids – and you.
+Here are a few tips to make your next move a smooth one for your children – and you.

-- Tell your kids about the move as soon as possible.
-Give your kids plenty of time to adjust to the idea of moving and say goodbye to all their friends.
+- Tell your children about the move as soon as possible.
+Give your children plenty of time to adjust to the idea of moving and say goodbye to all their friends.

-- Give your kids space and answers.
+- Give your children space and answers.
 They may also have a lot of questions, so listen patiently and answer as best you can.
-Help your kids research their new school, nearby parks and base activities.
-The adjustment — for you and your kids — will take time.
+Help your children research their new school, nearby parks and base activities.
+The adjustment — for you and your children — will take time.

-- Give your kids a task.
-Depending on the age of your kids, there are many ways to help.
+- Give your children a task.
+Depending on the age of your children, there are many ways to help.
 Older youth might be able to help plan portions of the move, such as searching for new houses online or researching fun things to do on the new installation.
-Younger kids can help by packing their own “first day box.”
+Younger children can help by packing their own “first day box.”

-- Reassure your kids.
+- Reassure your children.
 Let them know they’ll have a new home address, but the important things in life — like how much you love each other — won’t change.
-Your kids take their cues from you.
+Your children take their cues from you.
 Stay positive and make the move fun to help them feel involved and excited.

 Moving is part of military life.
-Plan ahead as much as possible and know: The more you talk about your new home ahead of time, the easier the relocation will be for your children — and you.
+The more you talk about your new home ahead of time, the easier the relocation will be for your children — and you.
 Let Military OneSource help you take care of your family and your move, one step at a time.